scipp.Dataset#

 This function only renames dimensions.
 See the

-method to also rename coordinates and attributes.
+renamemethod to also rename coordinates and attributes.- Parameters:

 - property shape#